 Students who are unable to take a comprehensive examination on the scheduled date because of hardship may petition the adviser for a substitute date.
 If the adviser approves the petition, the student must contact the Graduate School to make arrangements for the administration of the examination and the substitute date.
-In all cases, the substitute date must be within 30 days prior to the scheduled examination date.
+In all cases, if the student wishes to complete the examination within the same semester, the substitute date must occur on a weekday no more than 10 business days after the originally scheduled examination date.